TROUBADOUR000/TROUBADOUR000.github.io/_pages/about.md

 email: huyf0122[at]gmail[dot]com

 ## 🔥 News
-- *2025.10*: &nbsp;🎉🎉 One paper is accepted by ICAIF 2025 Workshop as best paper candidate!
+- *2025.10*: &nbsp;🎉🎉 One paper is accepted by ICAIF 2025 Workshop as best paper!
 - *2025.05*: &nbsp;🎉🎉 Two papers are accepted by ICML 2025!
 - *2024.12*: &nbsp;🎉🎉 One paper is accepted by AAAI 2025!